 Dr. D

 Dr. D was hired as a staff psychiatrist despite numerous problems.
 At the time he was hired, Dr. D was on probation with the TMB and another state medical board for sexual misconduct and professional misconduct with patients.
 Both medical boards had previously suspended Dr. D’s medical license and twice had placed him on probation for separate incidents of sexual and professional misconduct with patients.
 Dr. D had a history of non-compliance with probation.
 Dr. D, according to media reports, was involved in ongoing litigation related to sexual misconduct with a patient.
-Despite the suspension of Dr. D’s license, his state employment application does not indicate a gap in his employment, adverse personnel action by previous employers, or legal actions against him.
+Despite the suspension of Dr. D’s license, his state employment application did not indicate a gap in his employment, adverse personnel action by previous employers, or legal actions against him.
 Dr. D. exhibited other unprofessional conduct throughout his employment at the state hospital.

 Prior to being hired at the state hospital, Dr. D was placed on three years of probation by an out-of-state medical board for unprofessional conduct due to his sexual relationship with a patient.
 Two years after being placed on probation, TMB reinstated his license without limitation.